alrra/travis-after-all/README.md

-__Note:__ `travis-after-all` is written in JavaScript, however, since Travis [includes the Node runtime by default](https://docs.travis-ci.com/user/ci-environment/#Runtimes), it can be use no matter what [build environment](https://docs.travis-ci.com/user/ci-environment/) you have.
+__Note:__ `travis-after-all` is written in JavaScript, however, since Travis [includes the Node runtime by default](https://docs.travis-ci.com/user/ci-environment/#Runtimes), it can be used no matter what [build environment](https://docs.travis-ci.com/user/ci-environment/) you have.